mcollovati/enhanced-window-opener/enhanced-window-opener-demo/src/main/resources/org/vaadin/addon/ewopener/demo/code4.md

 ## Push open

-Open a window from server (Please, don't do this to your users :) ).
+Open a window from server (Please, don't try this to at home).

-You will see a window pop up after 10 seconds.
+You will see a window pop up 20 seconds after page has loaded;

+you must be running on localhost or allow popup for this site.

 ```java
 EnhancedBrowserWindowOpener opener4 = new EnhancedBrowserWindowOpener(